Biography

 Adam Watson . . .

 In 2014, Adam was hired as Shelby County Public School’s first district Technology Integration Coach, and from 2015 to 2022 was SCPS's first Digital Learning Coordinator.
 He was hired to help lead the staff professional development on blended learning as Shelby began its K-12 1:1 initiative; his responsibilities grew to include digital platform management, coordinate between IT and student achievement, budget administrator of Title IV Part A, vetting and testing of new digital tools, data analysis, and lead contact for district librarians.
-Among other achievements while at Shelby, Adam was the writer and adapter of a digital citizenship district curriculum that annually spirals through five focus strands and consists of 65 non-repeating K-12 lessons, which was featured in Mike Ribble and Marty Park’s 2019 ISTE book The Digital Citizenship Handbook for School Leaders.
+Among other achievements while at Shelby, Adam was the writer and adapter of a digital citizenship district curriculum that annually spiraled through five focus strands and consisted of 65 non-repeating K-12 lessons, which was featured in Mike Ribble and Marty Park’s 2019 ISTE book The Digital Citizenship Handbook for School Leaders.

 Writing and sharing his learning journey also brings him joy.
-Besides blogging at Edtech Elixirs, Adam has written educational articles for several sites, such as EDspaces's Essentials magazine (April 2022), Aurora Institute's CompetencyWorks (October 2020, January 2023, May 2023), and Next Generation Learning Challenges (April 2023).
-Between his blog and his YouTube channel, he has close to half a million views.
-He has also been featured and interviewed for his insights numerous times over his nearly two decades in education.
+Besides blogging at Edtech Elixirs since 2014, Adam has written educational articles for multiple sites, such as EDspaces's Essentials magazine (April 2022), Aurora Institute's CompetencyWorks (October 2020, January 2023, May 2023), and Next Generation Learning Challenges (April 2023).